LeoMcclung/volsunga-v1-alpha/README.md

 ## Contributing

-Please DO NOT redistribute this product without first making a pull request to this repo, and requesting permission to modify our Game.
-Please include as many details as possible when making pull requests, including names, github links, and intentions for modifying Jogger.
+Please DO NOT redistribute this product without first making a pull request to this repo, and requesting permission to modify the Game.
 If approved to modify and/ or redistribute, please include credit for all original features to Leo McClung.

 ## Versioning